Dr Anna Olsson-Brown and Dr Nicola Harker offers 10 top tips on the novel use of immunotherapies in cancer treatment

 CPIs do not work for every patient or every type of cancer.
 However, they have an increasing role in cancer therapy because of their short-term and long-term benefits, and enduring effects even after the drug has been stopped.2 In terms of long-term benefit, remission lasting for years is increasingly seen with a not insignificant number of patients with advanced melanoma benefiting from treatment 3, 5, and 10 years after therapy, even after discontinuation of treatment.38,39 With other systemic anticancer treatments the effects are generally limited after a patient stops treatment, with progression seen in a few months.
 This does not appear to be the case for CPIs, where the response is enduring.38,39 The optimal duration of therapy is still to be determined; however, 2 years of treatment is currently standard practice in all tumour groups except melanoma,21–34 which is under consideration.40

-5. Be aware of toxicities
+5. Be Aware of Toxicities

 On balance, CPIs are significantly better tolerated than other systemic anticancer therapies.
 Fatigue is common but tends to be experienced after a patient has been on treatment for a number of months.
 The main toxicities associated with CPIs are immune-related adverse events (irAEs).
 These occur as a result of off-target effects of the reactivated immune system and essentially mimic endogenous autoimmune diseases (Figure 3).10